tetratorus/erc-8004-py/README.md

 The SDK uses an adapter pattern to support multiple blockchain libraries:

 - **Web3Adapter** - For Web3.py v6+
-- **BrownieAdapter** - For eth-brownie (coming soon)

-Both adapters implement the same `BlockchainAdapter` interface, making them fully interchangeable.
+Additional adapters can be implemented by extending the `BlockchainAdapter` interface.

 ## Development